xcart/xcart-docs/_pages/kb_en/multivendor/trusted_nontrusted_vendors/trusted_nontrusted_admin_experience/finding_products_by_their_publication_status.md

 layout: article_with_sidebar
 updated_at: '2018-04-11 19:33 +0400'
 identifier: ref_3ge43cA0
-title: Finding products by their publication status
+title: Finding Products by Their Publication Status
 order: 100
 published: true
 ---